KarMiles/campervan-adventures/README.md

 ## Functional specifications

 Visitor uses site navigation to find the information presented on the webpage.

+Multiple photographs need to be presented alongside campervan's description.

-To sign up for a newsletter the visitor needs to enter their personal information.
+Visitor can sign up for a newsletter.
+In order to do it the visitor needs to enter their personal information.

 ## Content requirements